 The Best Baby Purees for 2018:

 Once you move on from breastfeeding or infant formulas and conquer infant cereal eating, you'll be ready to try out some baby food purees!
 To find the best baby foods of 2018, we purchased 8 different brands of fruit and vegetable purees, with 4 varieties per brand, and put them to the test!
 We tasted some of them ourselves and were surprised at just how good some of them were (really!), and we had 4 different babies ranging in age from 7 to 11 months test them out for us as well.
 Judging by their facial expressions, fits of rage, and sometimes requests for more, we narrowed it down to just a small handful of varieties that we thought tasted the best and were most accepted by the babies.
 One of the most important criteria that we realized is when the fruit or vegetable puree tasted more like the real thing to the adults, the babies also tended to like it more.
 When it was too tart they tended to shy away, as they did also when it had some unidentifiable flavors (don't worry, those aren't on our list!).
 We also restricted our search to eating organically, so you don't need to worry about herbicide or pesticide residues, or any ingredients that are questionable.
 We care a lot about our little ones and want to make sure that at least the first year of life is kept as safe as possible by eating real food made with carefully selected and sourced ingredients.
-If you're interested in making your own baby food purees, check out our reviews of baby food makers here.
+If you're interested in making your own baby food purees, check out our reviews of the best baby food makers.